-is a poet, editor/publisher, teacher, and blues saxophonist.
-He grew up in Chicago and now lives with his family in Oak Park, Illinois.
+is an award-winning poet, publisher, teacher, and blues saxophonist.
 From 1978-1980 he was an editor of the Oyez Review (published by Roosevelt University); in June of 2000 he launched the literary/arts journal After Hours, for which he continues as publisher and editor.
-DeGenova is half of the performance poetry duo AvantRetro (with Charlie Rossiter) which appears throughout the greater Chicago/Midwest area.
+DeGenova was half of the performance poetry duo AvantRetro (with Charlie Rossiter) which appeared throughout the greater Chicago/Midwest area.

-Actively reading throughout the Chicago area and beyond, he hosts reading events for After Hours and co-hosts (with Nina Corwin) the long-standing second-Monday-of-the-month Molly Malone’s Reading Series and Open Mic in Forest Park, Illinois — one of the most respected open mics in Chicago.
+Actively reading throughout the Chicago area and beyond, he hosts reading events for After Hours and co-hosts (with Nina Corwin) the long-standing second-Monday-of-the-month Traveling Mollys Reading Series and Open Mic in Oak Park, Illinois — one of the most respected open mics in Chicago.

-DeGenova received his MFA in Writing from Spalding University (Louisville, Kentucky), and is currently an adjunct professor at Concordia University (River Forest, Illinois).
-He is now leads the annual Norbert Blei Writing Workshop at The Clearing Folk School in Ellison Bay, Wisconsin.
+He received his MFA from Spalding University in Louisville and leads several writing workshops throughout the year at WriteOn Door County (WI) and an annual writing week at The Clearing Folk School in Ellison Bay, WI.
 DeGenova has also worked as a journalist and has served as a contributing editor to Down Beat magazine.
 DeGenova splits his time between Sturgeon Bay, WI, and the metro Chicago area.
 He is a native Chicagoan.